Veridise/veridise-docs/zkvanguard-legacy/detectors/zk-divide-by-zero.md

 </details>

-Line 3 of the above log tells us that there is a division operation that uses a signal as a divisor in the `Divide` component (defined on line 3 in `divode_bug.circom`).
+Line 3 of the log indicates that there is a division operation using a signal as a divisor in the `Divide` component.
-Lines 9--10 of the log then tell us that signal is `divisor` and that the possible divide-by-zero error occurs on line 7 in `divide_bug.circom`.
+Lines 9–-10 indicate that the signal is `divisor` and that the potential divide-by-zero occurs on line 7 in `divide_bug.circom`.

 ## Limitations

-This detector does not evaluate the possible values of expressions used in divisors, instead flagging all division operations as possible divide-by-zero concerns.
-This means that divisor expressions that are explicitly constrained to be non-zero will incur false positives.
+This detector does not evaluate the possible values of divisor expressions; it flags all division operations as potential divide-by-zero concerns.
+Consequently, divisor expressions explicitly constrained to be non-zero may generate false positives.

-## Assessing Severity
+## How to Assess Severity

-If it is manually determined that the divisor of a division operation may be zero, the circuit may contain a critical vulnerability, as unexpected signal values may be used to generate a valid proof.
+If analysis shows that the divisor of a division operation may be zero, the circuit may contain a critical vulnerability, as unexpected signal values could be used to generate a valid proof.